CHTC/chtc-website-source/_uw-research-computing/apptainer-htc-advanced-example.md

 First, you may need to instruct programs that you are executing commands in a non-interactive environment.
 There can be issues with installing packages in a container that would not normally occur when installing manually in the terminal.

-Most commonly, the `/tmp` directory inside of the container needs to be given global read/write permissions.
+On the HTC system in particular, the `/tmp` directory inside of the container needs to be given global read/write permissions.
 This can be done by adding the following line at the start of the `%post` section:

 ```